Lactase Deficiency

 What is lactase deficiency?

-A condition where the body doesn't produce enough lactase enzyme.
+Lactase deficiency is a condition where the body does not produce enough lactase enzyme.

-Breaks down lactose in milk and dairy products.
+Lactase enzyme breaks down lactose, a sugar found in milk and other dairy products.

 Who is at risk for lactase deficiency?

-People of African, Asian, or Native American descent.
+People of African, Asian, or Native American descent are more likely to have lactase deficiency.

 Is lactase deficiency the same as lactose intolerance?